chris-townsend/PP4-Kitchen_Tales/README.md

 ### Header

-![Kitchen Tales logo](docs/features/images/kitchen-tales-logo.webp)

 **Logo**

 - A customised logo was created using Hatchful by Shopify which is a free logo generator.

+![Kitchen Tales logo](docs/features/images/kitchen-tales-logo.webp)

-- This logo is positioned in the top left of the navigation bar.
-The logo is linked to the home page for ease of navigation for the user.
+- The logo is prominently positioned in the top-left corner of the navigation bar.
+It is linked to the homepage to make it easy for users to navigate back to the main page of the website.

 **Navigation Bar**

-- The Navbar is displayed on all pages of the website and allows users to navigate the site with ease.
-The navbar is comprised of a logo, links to navigate the site and a search bar.
-The links on the navbar will vary depending on whether a user is logged into their account.
+- The navigation bar, or Navbar, is present on all pages of the website and allows for easy navigation.
+The Navbar includes a logo, links to various pages, and a search bar.
+The links on the Navbar will change depending on whether the user is logged into their account or not.

 #### *User not logged-in Navbar*